Peter Punzi - Executive Director

 Joining the Nature Center staff in 2011 Chris combines her extensive background in wildlife, science, and education with a sense of fun to provide vibrant programs for children of all ages.
 Chris earned a Master's degree in Wildlife Management from Rutgers University and a Bachelor's in Biology from Mary Baldwin College.
 She is a former consultant for the NJ Audubon Society and has worked with the NJ Bald Eagle Project, NJ Department of Environmental Protection, and the US Fish and Wildlife Service.
 Engaged in her community, she is a substitute teacher for Wyckoff Public Schools, active in her PTO, and has been a Cub Scout Leader and Girl Scout Volunteer.
 Chris enjoys hiking and traveling with her family in her spare time.

 Jennifer Lo Dico - Camp Manager / Birthday Party Coordinator / Environmental Educator

-Jen joined the Nature Center Staff this January and is excited to share her passion of the outdoors with others!
+Jen joined the Nature Center Staff in 2016 and is excited to share her passion of the outdoors with others!
 She has a Bachelor of Science in Wildlife Conservation from the University of Delaware and studied abroad to Tanzania and Costa Rica focusing on the wildlife and bird biodiversity.
 Previously, she interned at the J.N.
 “Ding” Darling National Wildlife Refuge in Florida as an Environmental Educator.

 She loves nature photography, birding, snorkeling, and hopes to travel the world!